Tuesday, 23 November 2021

 • go out - take in sports, culture, or anything outside yourself

-• chemicals in food - avoid wherever possible, even though it's pretty difficult
+• chemicals in food - avoid them wherever possible, even though it's pretty difficult

 • pampering - treat yourself to hair appointments, manicures, massages, and spas